damzcodes/HBSWorkSample/Keep_it_DRY.md

 # Keep it DRY (_sometimes_)

 DRY is a methodology of working while programming, it stands for _Don't Repeat Yourself_.
 When learning to code, you're taught this principal as something to follow religiously, and for good reason.
-Repetition is tedious for you, can be confusing for people reading your code, but most importantly it can potentially cause performance issues in your app or could be more insidious in nature and lead to things being overwritten or reset unintentionally, which as you can imagine, would be pretty disastrous.
+Repetition is tedious for you, can be confusing for people reading your code, but most importantly it can potentially cause performance issues in your app or could be more insidious in nature and lead to things being overwritten or reset unintentionally, which, as you can imagine, would be pretty disastrous.

 ## So, How Do We DRY Up Wet Code?